brettdewoody/top-x-of-y/PRIVACY.md

 # Privacy Policy

-We take privacy and security extremely seriously.
-This is our policy as of Dec 27, 2019.
+We take privacy extremely seriously.
+This is our policy as of Dec 31, 2019.

 To create your photo collage we request the most basic permissions allowed by Instagram - granting us permission to retrieve your Instagram profile info and media.
 With this basic permission we **cannot** post any photos, videos, stories, or other media, or perform any actions on your behalf (e.g. we cannot follow accounts, 'like' photos, or comment).